BritishPandaChick/sean-author-website/wp-content/plugins/anti-spam/readme.txt

 and there is no plugin inputs in comments form - plugin tries to add hidden fields automatically using JavaScript.

-= Not enough information about the plugin? =
+= Not enough information about the plugin? = two
 You may check out the [source code of the plugin](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php).
 The plugin is pretty small and easy to read.

 == Changelog ==
+= 7.1.5 =
+* Added: Two-Factor authentication [PRO]

+= 7.1.4 - 22.06.2020 =
+* Updated: translations

+= 7.1.3 - 19.06.2020 =
+* Added notice in the plugin interface
+* Fixed: Minor bugs

+= 7.1.2 - 16.06.2020 =
+* Added: options search in the plugin interface.
+You can enter the option name, the plugin will automatically redirect you to the desired page where the option is located.
+* Removed: trial for the premium plugin
+* Updated: main navigation menu.
+* Added: compatibiliy with a new premium addons.
+* Fixed: Minor bugs

+= 7.0.3 - 20.05.2020 =
+* Added an option to send a weekly security digest to admin email.
+* Fixed: Minor bugs

+= 7.0.2 - 30.04.2020 =
+* Add COMPONENTS tab
+* Fixed: Minor bugs

+= 7.0.1 - 17.04.2020 =
+* The Htts warning notice has been hidden

+= 7.0.0 - 17.04.2020  =
+* Add wordpress firewall [PRO]
+* Add malware scanner
+* Add security audit
+* Add security tweaks
+* Add site checker [PRO]

+= 6.5.4 - 24.01.2020 =
+* Fixed: Minor bugs.
+* Fixed: Compatibility Anti-spam Pro.

+= 6.5.3 - 08.01.2020 =
+* Removed: Admin redirect to the premium page.
+* Updated: Premium page.
+* Added: Activate trial suggestion.
+* Fixed: Minor bugs.

+= 6.5.1 - 16.12.2019 =
+* Added: Multisite support.
+* Fixed: Bug with redirection loop in multisite mode.
+* Fixed: Readme.
+GDPR compatibility is ready.
+Plugin doesn't send any data to the remote server.
+* Removed: Dashboard widget with annoy ads.

+= 6.5 - 12.12.2019 =
+* Updated: Plugin interface.
+* Added: Compatibility with Wordpress 5.3
+* Added: Compatibility Anti-spam Pro.

 = 5.5 =
 * Code cleanup